revolutionchain/metamask-extension/README.md

+# Metamask with QTUM support

+This is an alpha version of Metamask with QTUM support

+To use Web3 in QTUM Dapps, use `window.qtum` as your Web3 provider instead of `window.ethereum`

+See [Releases](https://github.com/earlgreytech/metamask-extension/releases) for tags/releases with QTUM support

+See [Janus](https://github.com/qtumproject/janus) for our Web3 compatible API layer

+See [qtum-ethers-wrapper](https://github.com/earlgreytech/qtum-ethers) for client-side transaction signing

 # MetaMask Browser Extension

 You can find the latest version of MetaMask on [our official website](https://metamask.io/).
 For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).